Brazil wins group despite 1-0 loss to Cameroon at World Cup

 Brazil was still without the injured Neymar, but the star forward was at Lusail Stadium to watch the match with his teammates.

-Both teams created some good scoring chances, but couldn’t capitalize on them until Boubakar's winner off a right-flank cross by Jerome Ngom Mbekeli, who had entered the match in the 86th.
+Both teams created some good scoring chances, but couldn’t capitalize on them until Aboubakar's winner off a right-flank cross by Jerome Ngom Mbekeli, who had entered the match in the 86th minute.

-Antony, Pedro and Gabriel Martinelli had some of the best opportunities for Brazil, while Aboubakar had already come close for Cameroon.
+The Cameroon captain threw his shirt to the ground near the corner flag and waited for his teammates as they rushed toward him.
+He then left the field after the referee showed him the red card.

 Brazil finally conceded an attempt on target after not having done so in the first two matches.